s00d/repo2txt/README.md

 ## 🏗️ Architecture

-Built with TypeScript and modern Node.js:
+Built with TypeScript and modern Node.js using a clean class-based architecture with event-driven design:

 ### Core Dependencies
 - **blessed** - Interactive terminal UI framework